MacroMozilla/DBProject/README.md

 ## Known Limitations

-- No WebSocket real-time updates (polling only)
+- No WebSocket real-time updates (polling only — refresh to see new messages)
 - No message editing or deleting
 - No file/image uploads
-- No search UI (backend exists)
+- No search UI (backend `search_messages` exists but no frontend page yet)

 ---